chaijs/chai-null/Readme.md

 # Chai Null

-This is a addon plugin for the [chai](http://github.com/logicalparadox/chai) assertion library.
+This is a addon plugin for the [Chai Assertion Library](http://github.com/logicalparadox/chai).
 It is simple implementation of [Null Object Pattern](http://en.wikipedia.org/wiki/Null_Object_pattern) for Node.js and the browser.

 ## Installation